-A few years ago, I saw a Facebook post that caused a bit of an outrage.
-The post was a picture of a nearly naked, young woman who, the poster believed, looked perfect.
+A few years ago, I saw a Facebook post that caused a bit of outrage.
+The post was a picture of a nearly naked young woman, whom the poster believed looked perfect.

 In addition to the photo, the misogynist who posted it had a message to all women: If you don’t look like this [his idea of physical perfection], then you have basically failed at life.

 When women and girls obsess over how they look, it is because of this kind of thinking— a woman’s worth as a human being is entirely based on her appearance.

 This message about beauty as worth is nothing new, but the pressure is intensifying as technology advances.